-Most new generator owners don’t realize they’ve purchased a mechanical device; they often think it’s just an electronic device that generates electricity.
+Most new generator owners don’t realize they’ve purchase a mechanical device, they often think it’s just an electronic device that generates electricity.
 When their generator stops working, they typically call a mechanic.

-As a Fixer, we ask them when they last changed the engine oil.
-Many respond that they haven’t changed it, which can lead to damage to the internal parts of the engine.
-When the oil sensor detects low oil levels, it triggers the generator to shut off automatically.
+As a Fixer, we ask them when their last engine oil changed.
+Many respond that they haven’t change it, which can lead to damage to the internal engine parts.
+When the oil sensor detects low oil levels, it triggers to shut off automatically.

 But don’t worry!
 Generator Fixer is here to explain how to change generator oil in eight simple steps, complete with images or videos.